Icinga/icinga2/doc/2-getting-started.md

 Using the `--config` option you can specify one or more configuration files.
 Config files are processed in the order they're specified on the command-line.

+When no configuration file is specified and the `--no-config` is not used Icinga 2 automatically falls back to using the configuration file `SysconfDir + "/icinga2/icinga2.conf"` (where SysconfDir is usually `/etc`).

 #### Config Validation

 The `--validate` option can be used to check if your configuration files